danialhbma/ITP-SE12-Power-Monitoring/InfluxDB/README.md

 * InfluxDB backups exists as tar.gz files, and can be used to restore a database.
 * The bash script will also copy the backup files into the InfluxDB directory.
 Easier way to access and view / analyze files as required.

-## Automatic Scheduling of Backups
+## Automating InfluxDB Backups
-As of writing a backup of the InfluxDB database is created daily at 2359 (SG Time).
-This is achieved by scheduling a CRONJOB using the expression below
-* 59 23 * * * path to influx_db_backup.sh
+The [influx_db_backup](../InfluxDB/influx_db_backup.sh) bash script automates retrieval of InfluxDB backups by entering the shell of the docker image and running the backup command.
+It also copies all backups to [influxdb_backups](../InfluxDB/influxdb_backups) folder for easier retrieval.
+This script was scheduled to run daily at 2359 using the CRON expression below.
-* e.g, ``59 23  * * * cd /home/yappi/ITP-SE12-Power-Monitoring/InfluxDB && sudo ./influx_db_backup.sh >> /home/yappi/ITP-SE12-Power-Monitoring/InfluxDB/influxdb_backups/backup-logs.txt 2>&1``
+* ``59 23  * * * cd /home/yappi/ITP-SE12-Power-Monitoring/InfluxDB && sudo ./influx_db_backup.sh >> /home/yappi/ITP-SE12-Power-Monitoring/InfluxDB/influxdb_backups/backup-logs.txt 2>&1``